-501 PRELIMINARY HOMILETICS Professor Hendricks
+501 PRELIMINARY HOMILETICS

 An introduction to inductive techniques of preparation and to various methods of approach to the Biblical text.
 The synthetic, historical, analytical, topical, doctrinal, biographical and devotional methods are studied as to their definition, value and procedure.
 Emphasis is upon the gathering of material for expository preaching.
+Prescribed, spring semester, first year.
+2 hours.